-Archexin is a first-in-class, potent inhibitor of the Akt protein kinase (Akt) in cancer cells.
-Archexin has FDA orphan drug designations for five cancers (RCC, glioblastoma, and cancers of the ovary, stomach and pancreas).
-Multiple indications for other solid tumors can also be pursued.
+Archexin is a first-in-class, potent inhibitor of the Akt protein kinase-1 (Akt) in cancer cells.
+Archexin has FDA orphan drug designations for five cancers (Renal cell carcinoma, glioblastoma, and cancers of the ovary, stomach and pancreas).
+Multiple indications for other solid tumors may also be pursued.
 Archexin is differentiated by its ability to inhibit both activated and inactivated forms of Akt, and to potentially reverse the drug resistance observed with the protein kinase inhibitors.
 Other targeted drugs may only inhibit inactivated Akt and be vulnerable to development of drug resistance.
 Akt activation plays a key role in cancer cell proliferation, survival, angiogenesis and drug resistance.
 Akt is over-activated in many human cancers (e.g., breast, colorectal, gastric, pancreatic, prostate, and melanoma cancers).
 A method to control the Akt activity involves inhibition of signaling molecules upstream of Akt in cancer cells (e.g., EGFR or VEGFR inhibitors).
 In this case, only the activity of native Akt is indirectly affected.
 However, signal transmission for cancer progression and resistance occurs when Akt is activated, thus inhibition of the activated Akt becomes more important.
 Archexin inhibits both activated and native Akt.

-Archexin is an antisense oligonucleotide ("ASO") compound that is complementary to Akt mRNA, and highly selective for inhibiting mRNA expression and production of Akt protein.
+Archexin is an antisense oligonucleotide compound that is complementary to Akt mRNA, and highly selective for inhibiting mRNA expression and leading to reduced production of Akt protein.
 Archexin has demonstrated excellent safety, tolerability and minimal side effects in a Phase I study in patients with advanced cancers, where Grade 3 fatigue was the only dose-limiting toxicity and no significant hematological abnormalities were observed.
 The main objectives of the Phase I study were to determine maximum tolerated dose, dose limiting toxicity, and pharmacokinetic parameters for Archexin monotherapy.
 The Archexin Phase I study design was an open label, single arm ascending dose, safety and tolerability study.
-Archexin is currently in Phase II clinical trials for the treatment of pancreatic cancer with enrollment completed in September, 2011, and with results currently anticipated in the third quarter of 2012.